attilaoroszdev/godoteuconsentparserplugin/gdscript/HOW_TO_USE.md

 - Check, if the user is in the EU/EEA, and tell them you need their consent
 - Adjust your logic/flow to not load any ads

 If you have access to the user's geo-location, this should be easy enough.
-If not, you can either request an approximate location and check (out of the scope of this writing), or, as a *very coarse checkup*, you can just check if the device's locale is in one of the affected countries.
-In the latter case, there are a number of issues (user's phone is set to the wrong country), they are abroad, etc, but it1s still better than nothing, if you don1t want to requets lcoation access for some reason:
+If not, you can either request an approximate location and check (out of the scope of this writing) or, as a *very coarse checkup*, you can just check if the device's locale is set to one of the affected countries.
+In the latter case, there are a number of issues (user's phone is set to the wrong country), they are abroad, etc, but it's still better than nothing if you don't want to requets lcoation access for some reason:

 ```gdscript